nahumfarchi/nahumfarchi.github.io/generative/DIY-ringers.md

 }
 ```

-The main piece of logic here is for evenly distributing the circles.
-We basically take width/height and divide it by the number rows/columns (minus 1).
-To adjust for the margins and radius, we subtract $2*(margin+radius)$ from the width/height.
+To evenly distribute the circles, we take the width/height and divide it by the number rows/columns (minus 1).
+To adjust for the margins and radius, we subtract `2*(margin+radius)` from the width/height.
 This gives us `stepx` and `stepy`, which we then use to position each circle.

 Setting up the sketch itself and drawing the circles is rather straightforward.
-We define the canvas dimensions, the library which we'll be using (Processing in our case), and the `sketch` callback which we pass to the `canvasSketch` init method.
-Currently, we're just creating the grid and then drawing each circle.
+In `settings`, we define the canvas dimensions, the library which we'll be using (Processing in our case).
+We also define a `sketch` callback which we then pass to the `canvasSketch` init method with our `settings`.
+Currently, the `sketch` callback simply creates the grid and draws each circle.

 ```ts
 const settings: any = {